- Solar advice hub

 - Solar-technology

-- Heat pumps & solar panels: how they work together
+- Heat pumps & solar panels: the expert guide

-Here's how using a heat pump with solar panels works, and which homes are suitable.
+Here's how a heat pump works with solar, how much it costs to buy and run, and which homes are most suitable.

 Why you can trust our content